 How the LDS Church Allegedly Handled Abuse

 Lawsuits filed against the LDS Church across the country have painted a troubling picture of how allegations of sexual abuse were handled.
-The claims point to systemic policies and practices that prioritized the institution’s image over the safety of its members.
+The claims point to systemic policies and practices that prioritized the institution’s image over the safety of its members, with church lawyers often playing a key role in managing abuse cases to protect the church’s reputation.

 The Controversial “Helpline” and Internal Policy